 Medicinal cannabis tax is applicable to the sale, freely or onerously, of transformed products based on psychoactive or non-psychoactive cannabis.
 The rate to be applied is 16%, and this tax cannot be credited against VAT.

 The industry and trade tax is a municipal tax that is imposed on revenue obtained from the exercise of industrial, commercial, or service activities in any Colombian municipal jurisdiction.
 It can be viewed as a special form of a turnover tax.

 The industry and trade tax rates are determined by each municipality, and, as a rule, they range between 0.2% and 1%.
-50% of this tax can be credit against CIT when it is effectively paid or, at the election of the taxpayer, 100% is a deductible expense (FY 2021).
-Since 2022 onwards, industry and trade tax can be treated as a 100% credit against CIT liability.
+100% of this tax can be deductible as an expense.